Evidence and potential mechanisms for mindfulness practices and Energy Psychology for obesity and binge eating disorder

 Citation (APA style): Sojcher, R., Gould-Fogerite, S., & Perlman, A. (2012).
 Evidence and potential mechanisms for mindfulness practices and Energy Psychology for obesity and binge eating disorder.
 Explore: The Journal of Science and Healing, 8(5), 271-276. doi:10.1016/j.explore.2012.06.003

 Obesity is a growing epidemic.
-Chronic stress produces endocrine and immune factors that are contributors to obesity’s etiology.
-These biochemicals can also affect appetite and eating behaviors that can lead to Binge Eating Disorder (BED).
-The inadequacies of standard care and the problem of patient non-compliance have inspired a search for alternative treatments.
+Chronic stress produces endocrine and immune factors that are contributors to obesity's etiology.
+These biochemicals also can affect appetite and eating behaviors that can lead to binge-eating disorder.
+The inadequacies of standard care and the problem of patient noncompliance have inspired a search for alternative treatments.
 Proposals in the literature have called for combination therapies involving behavioral or new biological therapies.
-This manuscript suggests that Mind-Body interventions would be ideal for such combinations.
-Two Mind-Body modalities, Energy Psychology and Mindfulness Meditation, are reviewed for their potential in treating weight loss, stress and behavior modification related to BED.
-Whereas Mindfulness Meditation and practices show more compelling evidence, Energy Psychology, in the infancy stages of elucidation, exhibits initially promising outcomes, but requires further evidence-based trials.
+This manuscript suggests that mind-body interventions would be ideal for such combinations.
+Two mind-body modalities, energy psychology and mindfulness meditation, are reviewed for their potential in treating weight loss, stress, and behavior modification related to binge-eating disorder.
+Whereas mindfulness meditation and practices show more compelling evidence, energy psychology, in the infancy stages of elucidation, exhibits initially promising outcomes but requires further evidence-based trials.

 Keywords: obesity, binge eating disorder, Emotional Freedom Techniques, EFT, mindfulness meditation, mindful eating, energy psychology